balderdashy/waterline-docs/models.md

 ###### defaultsTo

 Will set a default value on an attribute if one is not supplied when the record is created.
-The supllied value can also be a function that waterline will run while creating the record.
+The supplied value can also be a function that waterline will run while creating the record.

 ```javascript